vega/vega-lite/site/ecosystem.md

 - [VizLinter](https://vizlinter.idvxlab.com/), an online editor that detects and fixes encoding issues based on vega-lite-linter.
 - [Datapane](https://github.com/datapane/datapane), a Python framework for building interactive reports from open-source visualization formats such as Vega-Lite.

+## Tools for Scaling Vega-Lite Visualizations

+- [altair-transform](https://github.com/altair-viz/altair-transform), a Python library for pre-evaluating Altair/Vega-Lite transforms with Pandas.
+- [ibis-vega-transform](https://github.com/Quansight/ibis-vega-transform), a Python library and JupyterLab extension for evaluating Altair/Vega-Lite transforms with external databases using [Ibis](https://ibis-project.org/).
+- <span class="octicon octicon-star"></span> [VegaFusion](https://vegafusion.io/), a Rust library and Python API that provides server-side acceleration for interactive Altair/Vega-Lite visualizations using [Apache Arrow](https://arrow.apache.org/) and [DataFusion](https://arrow.apache.org/datafusion/).
+- [Scalable Vega](https://github.com/vega/scalable-vega), a demo of how to scale Vega to large datasets by implementing a custom transform that accepts SQL queries and requests data from an external database.

 ## Plug-ins for Vega-Lite

 - <span class="octicon octicon-star"></span> [Tooltips for Vega and Vega-Lite](https://github.com/vega/vega-lite-tooltip)